Business Model Assessment

 business model assesment

-It is essential that we evaluate our business model regularly.
-This business model assessment allows us to find out when something needs to be adjusted, reducing the risks and improving the chances of a bright future.
+We must evaluate our business model regularly.
+This business model assessment allows us to determine when something needs to be adjusted, reducing the risks and improving the chances of a bright future.

 Why Assess your Business Model?

-Simply because just creating a reasonable business model at the beginning of your venture does not mean that it will work out and keep sustainable forever.
+Even if you created a reasonable business model at your venture’s beginning, it will still work out and remain sustainable forever.
 A business model assessment should be performed to:

 • Get to know business strengths and weaknesses;